aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/SupportForRDSMultiAzDBCluster.md

 The compatibility of other plugins has not been tested at this time.
 They may function as expected or potentially result in unhandled behavior.
 Use at your own discretion.

+## Known Issues
+When using the AWS Advanced NodeJS Wrapper with Amazon RDS Multi-AZ DB Cluster deployments, the failover process may fail to complete due to the stale topology returning the incorrect writer instance.
+This causes the wrapper to throw a FailoverFailedError with the message:
+`"The new writer was identified to be 'instance endpoint', but querying the instance for its role returned a reader."`